alibaba/pipcook/docs/tutorials/component-object-detection.md

 ## Data Preparation

 When we want to do such a task of object detection, we need to make, collect and store our dataset according to certain specifications.
 There are two main types of datasets for object detection in the industry today, which are [Coco Data Set] (https ://cocodataset.org/) and [Pascal Voc](http://host.robots.ox.ac.uk/pascal/VOC/) datasets.
 We also provide corresponding data collection plugins to collect these two data formats.
-We take Pascal Voc format as an example, the file directory is
+We take Pascal Voc format as an example, the file directory is:

 - train
    - 1.jpg